-Cloud Servers can be resized at any time by changing the Server Type – which defines the amounts of RAM, CPU and local SSD storage allocated to the cloud server.
+Cloud Servers can be resized by changing the Server Type – which defines the amounts of RAM, CPU and (where applicable) local SSD storage allocated to the cloud server.

 When increasing the RAM amount, the resize can be initiated while the Cloud